CodeIntelligenceTesting/jazzer.js/docs/fuzz-targets.md

 An example on how to use TypeScript to fuzz a library can be found at [examples/js-yaml/package.json](../examples/js-yaml/package.json).

+**Note**: Directly executing fuzz targets written in TypeScript is **NOT** supported!
+However, it is possible to use the
+[Jest integration](jest-integration.md) to execute Jest fuzz tests written in TypeScript.

 ### ⚠️ Using Jazzer.js on pure ESM projects ⚠️

 ESM brings a couple of challenges to the table, which are currently not fully